The Ultimate Guide to Modern Solar Pool Heaters

 Q. Can I use my filter pump and save electricity by not installing a second pump?

-Q. Can I use a low energy usage variable speed pump?
+Q. Can I use a low-energy usage variable speed pump?

-A. No, after witnessing customers try such pumps and struggle with them our advice now is not to use them, unless they can be set to run at a constant speed without a start up surge.
-We find variable pumps start at full power then taper back, this puts a lot of pressure fluctuations through the panels on start up which could limit panel lifetimes.
+A. No, after witnessing customers try such pumps and struggle with them, our advice now is not to use them, unless they can be set to run at a constant speed without a startup surge.
+We find variable pumps start at full power then taper back.
+This puts a lot of pressure fluctuations through the panels on startup which could limit panel lifetimes.
 We only recommend pumps that can pump at a constant set pressure.

-Q. I don't have independent solar lines installed on my pool can I tee into my main filter pump suction line?
+Q. I don't have independent solar lines installed on my pool—can I tee into my main filter pump suction line?

 Q. Do we have installers?